bbbb-b/discord-message-deleter/README.md

 Also note that it might take like 2 minutes for the bot to call `on_ready` because of something that has to do with getting all the server information.
 You can quicken it with some argument but then it won't be able to see all the channels or servers.
-Google it if you wanna know more, point is, be patient.
+Google it if you wanna know more, point is that you should be patient.